bayesianbrad/bayesianbrad.github.io/posts/2010_fingerprint-verification.md

 {%
 	include image_with_caption.html
-	url="/assets/projects/2010_fingerprint-verification/segmentation.png"
+	url="/assets/posts/2010_fingerprint-verification/segmentation.png"
 	description="Image Segmentation based on local variance thresholding" width="100%"
 %}

 #### Fingerprint Image Enhancement
 The quality of ridge structure of the FP image is essential for successful feature extraction.
-In this project, we adopt the Gabor filter as it is both frequency and orientation selective.
+In this post, we adopt the Gabor filter as it is both frequency and orientation selective.
 The filtering includes the following steps: (1) Normalization, (2) Orientation Estimation, (3) Ridge Frequency Estimation.

 {%
 	include image_with_caption.html
-	url="/assets/projects/2010_fingerprint-verification/gabor.png"
+	url="/assets/posts/2010_fingerprint-verification/gabor.png"
 	description="Fingerprint Image Enhancement with Gabor Filter"
 	width="100%"
 %}